fayolle/Mult_BBDeblur_demo/README.md

 ## Examples
-- The file 'demo_deblur_no_noise_eccv3.m' contains a demonstration of non-blind deblurring with the proposed extensions of Richardon-Lucy (RL), Image Space Reconstruction Algorithm (ISRA) and the original RL and ISRA schemes for a grayscale image
+- The file 'demo_deblur_no_noise_eccv3.m' contains a demonstration of semi-blind deblurring with the proposed extensions of Richardon-Lucy (RL), Image Space Reconstruction Algorithm (ISRA) and the original RL and ISRA schemes for a grayscale image
 - The file 'demo_deblur_Gauss_noise_eccv3.m' contains a demonstration of the methods when the input image is altered with Gaussian noise
 - The file 'demo_deblur_Gauss_noise_eccv3_color.m' contains a demonstration for a color image